nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 9   0.1842 A Punch Up At a Wedding
 10  0.1800               Identikit
 ```
 By the percentage of non-stopwords that were sad, "High And Dry" wins, with about 36% of its lyrics containing sad words.
-Specifically, the algorithm picked out the words "broke", "fall", "hate", "kill", and "leave" - the last of which was repeated 15 times in the chorus ("Don't leave me high, don't leave me dry.")
+Specifically, the algorithm picked out the words "broke," "fall," "hate," "kill," and "leave" - the last of which was repeated 15 times in the chorus ("Don't leave me high, don't leave me dry.")

 ## Lyrical Density
 To combine lyrical and musical sadness, I turned to a fellow R Blogger's [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"}, which coincidentally also dealt with Radiohead lyrics.
 They explored the concept of "lyrical density", which is, according to their definition - "the number of lyrics per song over the track length".
 One way to interpret this is how "important" lyrics are to a given song, making it the perfect weighting metric for my analysis.
 Note that my version of lyrical density is slightly modified as it excludes stopwords.